sa-mw-dach/dev_demos/demos/05_ai_assistant/README.md

 1) In OpenShift Dev Spaces, go to the extensions menu at the left, click on the three dots at the top of the "Extensions" page and select "Install from VSIX".
 Now select the previously downloaded Continue VSIX file (e.g. `Continue.continue-0.1.26@linux-x64.vsix`) and hit "ok".

-1) Since the AI assistent shall run in an air-gapped environment, a "Continue Server" needs to be run locally.

-    For experimentation purposes, the Continue server is in the following run locally inside the UDI container.
-Please note that in a productive developer environment, one would run the Continue server in an automated way for example in a container attached to one's workspace.

-    - First go to the Continue VS Code extension settings and select "Manually Running Server".
-Then restart the OpenShift Dev Spaces workspace.

-    - Next, inside the OpenShift Dev Spaces workspace, open a terminal and then download the Continue server (with version 0.1.73 that fits to the Continue extension version 0.1.26) from PyPI and run it using
-        ```
-        pip install continuedev==0.1.73
-        python -m continuedev
-        ```

 1) [Optional] Test Continue, if an internet connection is available.

-    As default, Continue comes with a GPT4 Free Trial model that connects to OpenAI using Continue's API key.
+    As default, Continue comes with free trial models, such as GPT-4 Vision, GPT-3.5-Turbo, Gemini Pro and Codellama 70b, that connect to the vendor's model server using Continue's API key.
 Thus Continue is ready to be used, in case an internet connection is available.

     [This page](https://continue.dev/docs/how-to-use-continue) contains information on how to use Continue and can be used to test Continue's capabilities.